csc-training/summerschool/application-testing/docs/01-testing.md

     - unit & integration tests
 :::

-# Frameworks {.section}

-# Frameworks
-A long list ^[https://en.wikipedia.org/wiki/List_of_unit_testing_frameworks] to choose from

-Focus on googletest ^[https://github.com/google/googletest] with CTest integration

-# Googletest
-- TODO

 # Demo {.section}
+What to do here?

+- Demo
+    - Starting from basics?
+    - Running tests?
+    - Making the cmakelists for tests?
+    - Ctest usage?
+    - ctest with googletest?
+    - test driven development demo?
+    - example about modularization of code?
+    - refactoring and leaning on tests?

 # Summary
 - Motivation
-    - Makes your life easier
-    - Improves your program's quality
+    - Testing makes your life easier and improves your program's quality
-- Different types of tests
+- Types of tests
     - Unit tests
     - Integration tests
     - Regression tests
-- Testing software and frameworks
-    - Googletest
 - Demo